Dwarfs in Norse Mythology: Origins, Role, Powers, & Abilities

 Other interesting myths about Dwarfs in Norse mythology

 - Although the male dwarfs are the ones usually mentioned in Norse mythology, there existed female dwarfs as well.
-The poem Fáfnismál (in the Poetic Edda) there is a mention of the daughters of the dwarf Dvalin.
+The poem Fáfnismál (in the Poetic Edda) makes mention of the daughters of the dwarf Dvalin.

 - Dwarfs in Norse mythology were sometimes associated with the death and the underworld.
-In the Ynglinga Saga, Snorri Sturluson’s story of Sveigðir, the Swedish king of the House of Yngling, the dwarfs stood guard at the boundary between the land of the living and the land of the dead.
+In the Ynglinga Saga – the 13th-century Icelandic poet Snorri Sturluson’s story of Sveigðir (the Swedish king of the House of Yngling) – the dwarfs are believed to stand guard at the boundary between the land of the living and the land of the dead.

-- It was said that the dwarfs forged Gleipnir – the chain that was used to shackle the mighty wolf Fenrrir.
+- It was said that the dwarfs forged Gleipnir – the chain that was used to shackle the mighty wolf Fenrir.
 The also created the goddess Freya’s magnificent necklace – Brisingamen.

 - In some cases, the dwarfs in Norse mythology were referred to as the Svartálfar (‘black elves’), differentiating them from the white elves.
 According to the Prose Edda all the elves resided in a place called Svartálfaheimr.